shelves with supplements

 four different kind of pills in four different spoons.

-Glutathione’s antioxidant properties help prevent many degenerative diseases associated with oxidative stress, including cancer.
-Secondly, glutathione is a powerful agent that protects cells from damage by free radicals, which are highly reactive molecules with unpaired electrons.
+Second, glutathione is a powerful agent that protects cells from damage by free radicals, which are highly reactive molecules with unpaired electrons.
 Since these unstable compounds strongly attract other molecules with an electron to pair up, they can damage proteins, DNA, and lipids.
-This can result in decreased metabolic efficiency or even cell death (apoptosis).
-It has been shown that oxidative stress contributes to more than 75 percent of all degenerative diseases.2
+This reaction can result in decreased metabolic efficiency or even cell death (apoptosis), which has been shown that oxidative stress contributes to a significant number of degenerative diseases.

 Glutathione Side Effects

-Some of the side effects and health risks of supplementing glutathione include:
+One of the most well-known side effects and health risks of supplementing glutathione is bronchoconstriction.

-Inhaled glutathione supplements have been linked to asthma attacks.
-Other forms of glutathione supplementation also may cause bronchial constriction.
+Nebulized glutathione supplements have been linked to bronchoconstriction in patients who have existing mild asthma.
 If you have asthma, you should discuss glutathione with your medical provider before taking any supplements.
-You should also familiarize yourself with asthma attack symptoms, such as wheezing.
+You should also familiarize yourself with asthma attack symptoms, particularly wheezing.

-People who are breastfeeding or pregnant should avoid glutathione supplements, as there is not enough research to establish its safety.
-Currently, there are not any known severe medication interactions.
-However, there are many medications that are known to have mild interactions with glutathione.
+People who are breastfeeding or pregnant should avoid glutathione supplements, as there is not enough research to establish their safety.
+Currently, there are no known severe medication interactions.
 Make sure you consult with your doctor about what to avoid when taking glutathione IV treatment or other supplements that include glutathione.

 Side Effects of Different Glutathione Treatments

-Intravenous glutathione has few side effects.
-However, intravenous use can cause redness, itching, and irritation at injection sites.
+Intravenous glutathione treatments have few side effects.
+However, like any drug used intravenously, they may cause redness, itching, and irritation at injection sites.
 Most of these side effects are linked to any kind of IV therapy or treatment.
-Patients may also feel a little tired after an infusion is complete.
-Intravenous use is relatively low risk so if your question was “Is Glutathione safe?” the answer is that it is mostly safe.
-In rare cases, patients have had allergic reactions as part of the glutathione drip side effects that people reported.
+Patients may also feel tired after the completion of an infusion.

-There are not much information and research on these side effects when it comes to taking glutathione tablets and pills.
-But in high doses, doctors warn that it could be toxic for your liver.
-Just keep to the recommended dose that your doctor prescribed, and you will be safe.
+There is not much information and research on these side effects when it comes to taking glutathione tablets and pills.
+Just keep to the recommended dose that your doctor prescribed to ensure safety and efficacy.

-Taking glutathione supplements may result in abdominal cramps or bloating.
+Taking oral glutathione supplements may result in abdominal cramps or bloating.

 • Speaking with your doctor before using supplements